gscontras/probLang/chapters/05-vagueness.md

 ~~~~

+> **Exercises:**

-> **Exercise:** What happens when you make the `"expensive"` utterance more costly?
+> 1. What happens when you make the `"expensive"` utterance more costly?
 Why?
+> 2. Try altering the `statePrior` and see what happens to $$L_1$$'s inference.

-Rather than assuming prior knowledge (e.g., knowledge about domain-specific prices), Lassiter and Goodman measure it, then feed these measurements into the model as facts about the world.
+In the actual model, rather than assuming prior knowledge (e.g., knowledge about domain-specific prices), Lassiter and Goodman measure it, then feed these measurements into the model as facts about the world.
 Doing so allows the model to make actual predictions about the behavior we expect to observe from listeners.

 ~~~~
 ///fold: